 In spite of this, Bush continued flying — he dropped two bombs on the radio tower and then pulled the plane back toward the open ocean.

-Bush wanted to get as far away from Chichijima as he could be before jumping.
+Bush wanted to get as far away from Chichijima as he could before jumping.
 He figured — correctly — that doing so might help him evade capture.
 When he couldn’t wait any longer, Bush ordered his radio operator and gunner to jump.

 “Hit the silk,” he commanded.